THE FOUNDATION FOR RESEARCH ON CENTRAL AND EASTERN EUROPEAN HISTORY AND SOCIETY

 a) the name and address of the consumer,

-b) the place, time and manner of the submission of the complaint,
+b) the place, time and manner of lodging the complaint,

-c) the detailed description of the complaint submitted by the customer, with a list of documents and other evidence presented by the customer,
+(c) a detailed description of the consumer's complaint, a list of the documents, records and other evidence produced by the consumer,

-f) the place and time of compiling the log,
+f) the place and time of the taking the record,

-g) if the complaint is made orally over the phone or other electronic media, the unique identification number of the complaint.
+(g) in the case of an oral complaint made by telephone or other electronic communication service, the unique identification number of the complaint.

 9.3./ Legal basis for data processing